The person at the center of this case

 Remarks: Nguyen may have acne or pockmarks on his face.
 He has ties to Vietnam and once resided in the Netherlands.

-Alleged hacking activities conclude approximately June 2012
+Alleged computer hacking activity ceases approximately June 2012